jrblevin/markdown-mode/README.md

     definitions, improved killing of footnotes, and numerous other tests and bug fixes.
   * Antonis Kanouras for strike through support.
+  * Tim Visher for multiple CSS files and other general improvements.

 ## Bugs